ronthings/deep_phix/README.md

 Consider -@ (--variant-input) and -l (--only-use-input-alleles) options in order to restore alleles skipped in some samples.

+## Now added (in python_scripts folder)!
+Now added:
+* 2_recount_resected.py: re-writes VCF file coordinates - to be used of SAMPLE_phix_2.vcf (idiot check - sites identical with SAMPLE_phix_1.vcf)
+* 3_fuse_vcfs.py: merges vcfs - to be used on SAMPLE_phix_1.vcf (and will find reindexed version from above) - adds sites that are missing in original file and if both files have a site, chooses the entry with greater coverage.
+Interestingly pysam appears to re-label reference depending on header.

+See pipeline.txt in the folder to see sample usage (room for improvement in labelling).

 ## Notes on 4_call_snps.sh
 This script is incomplete but contains command line for VCFfilter from vcflib, for creating filtered VCFs.

 ## Next steps (for Oye's pipeline)
-1. re-index the resected VCFs
+1. re-index the resected VCFs -- DONE
-2. splice from them to repair the ends of the main VCFs
+2. splice from them to repair the ends of the main VCFs -- DONE - but just looked for greater coverage
 3. apply vcffilter to create -> filtered VCFs
 4. select UNION of all positive sites in filtered VCFs
-5. examine UNION list in original, unfiltered VCFs (to avoid false negatives)
+5. examine UNION list in original, unfiltered VCFs (to avoid false negatives) -- will need to re-run 3_map_reference.sh with -@ option

 ## For Alex's pipeline
 1. I think #1 and 2 in the existing pipeline can be discarded because they are handled by PEAR (read merge)